This post may contain Affiliate Links. Please see my Disclaimer for more details.

 While everything is boiling, add onions, bell pepper, and celery into a food processor and blitz on low until chopped fine.
 If you have a smaller food processor, do one at a time.

-Drain eggs and cover with ice water; peel and cut eggs in half, then divide the egg whites from the egg yolk.
-Chop egg whites and place in a medium size bowl.
+Drain the eggs and cover them with ice water.
+Peel and cut the eggs in half, then divide the egg whites from the egg yolks.

 Place the yolks in a large bowl.
 Mash the egg yolks and yellow mustard together with a fork, then stir in mayonnaise until smooth.
 Stir in potatoes.